-The Maldives is a country deeply rooted in Islamic traditions, and many of its festivals and holidays reflect this.
-One of the most significant celebrations is Independence Day, which is observed with great pride on all the islands in the middle of the year.
-Colorful parades and festivities take place to commemorate this important event.
-Another important festival is Ramadan, which is observed during the ninth month of the Islamic calendar.
-During this time, the country adjusts its opening hours to accommodate the fasting and special religious practices associated with Ramadan.
+The Maldives is an Islamic culture-based country, and most of its holidays and festivals are so.
+One such major celebration is Independence Day, which is commemorated with full pride on every island in mid-year.
+It is celebrated by colorful parades and festivities to mark the glorious occasion.
+Another significant celebration is Ramadan, which is commemorated in the ninth month of the Islamic calendar.
+Throughout this period, the nation modifies its opening times to suit the fasting and unique religious rituals of Ramadan.

 Ramadan: